 - Ableton Live 9.7.2 and up.

-- Drag the tdAbletonPackage component into your project from Palette>TDAbleton
+- Drag the tdAbletonPackage component into your project from Palette>TDAbleton>Live <version>

-- On the Utilities parameter page, pick which Ableton Live Install you want to install the system on.
+- On the Utilities parameter page, use the Ableton Live Install menu to pick which Live version you want to install the system on.

 - Click Install.

-- Open Ableton preferences (in the Options menu) and select the Link MIDI tab on left.
+- Open Ableton preferences (in the Options menu on Windows, and Live > Settings on macOS) and select the Link MIDI tab on left.
 In one of the Control Surface dropdowns, select TouchDesigner.
 Input and Output should be set to None.

 - Reload your Live Set